User Guide

 If you do not have an EU Login account, navigate to the EU Login page and click "Create an account."

 Enter your professional email address and necessary information as requested.
-Verify your email and set a password to finalize your account creation.
+Verify your email and set a password to finalise your account creation.

 If you already have an EU Login account linked to a private email address, you must create a new EU Login account linked to your professional email address.